feedback in communication

 1. Formative Feedback

 Formative feedback on communication skills is usually given during the learning process.
 This is to ensure that the learner gets enough support and progresses eventually.
-Formative feedback plays an important role in identifying the strong and weak areas.
+Formative feedback plays a vital role in identifying the strong and weak areas.
 It focuses on constructive criticism.
-It is also important to provide them with examples.
+It is also essential to provide them with examples.
 This is during the feedback in the communication process.
 With the help of formative feedback, learners can improve their skills.
-They can also improve their knowledge.
+They can also enhance their knowledge.

 2. Summative Feedback

-Summative feedback is usually given at the end of the learning process.
-It is mostly after the evaluation and assessment.
-In the summative feedback, the individual receives a summary of their performance.
-It also highlights the area where the individual needs to improve.
-The summative feedback will provide insight into the overall achievement.
-It also helps to understand the grade of the individual.
+Summative feedback is usually given at the end of the learning process, mainly after the evaluation and assessment.
+In summative feedback, the individual receives a summary of their performance.
+It also highlights the areas where the individual needs to improve.
+The summative feedback will provide insight into the overall achievement and help understand the individual’s grade.

 3. Positive Feedback

-Positive feedback is extremely important to motivate the learner.
-In the positive feedback, the individual will get an insight into their achievements.
+Positive feedback is vital to motivate the learner.
+The positive feedback will give the individual insight into their achievements.

-2. Positive feedback helps to boost the self-confidence of an individual.
+• Positive feedback helps to boost an individual’s self-confidence.

-However, it is important to provide timely feedback.
+However, timely feedback in communication is vital.
 This helps the learners become aware of their success and stay motivated.

 4. Negative Feedback